Share this

 by Neoteryx Microsampling on Dec 5, 2017 6:10:00 AM

-Such pediatric studies are fraught with concerns.
-Parents understandably do not wish for their children to be harmed or to suffer unnecessary pain because of the study itself.
+Such pediatric studies of new drugs, however, are fraught with concerns.
+Parents understandably do not wish for their children to be harmed or to suffer unnecessary pain because of the new drug study itself.

-PK studies used to require large volumes of blood, obtained by drawing blood from a vein.
-Veins can be very hard to find in children and multiple sticks may be required, causing significant pain and emotional trauma for both the child and the parents.
-If a large blood volume is needed, the child can incur a risk of anemia.
+PK studies used to require large volumes of blood to be collected from study participants on a routine basis.
+The blood samples were typically obtained via the venipuncture method, in which a phlebotomist draws blood from a vein in the arm.
+In children, veins are small and can be very hard to find, often requiring multiple needle pokes.
+This can cause significant pain and emotional trauma for both the child getting their blood drawn and their parents.
+Additionally, if a large volume of blood is needed for lab analysis, the child can incur a risk of anemia.

-In the above-cited study, 200 microliters of a stable isotopically labeled soluble protein is added and the sample is placed in a shaker for 60 minutes.
-The tips are discarded.
-Centrifugation is not required in the VAMS method, saving process steps and time.
-A supernatant liquid is then added and the sample analyzed on the mass spectrometer for the drug levels.
+Centrifugation is not required with the VAMS method, which saves process steps and time in a PK Study.
+A supernatant liquid is then added, and the samples are analyzed on a mass spectrometer for the drug levels.

-As in animal studies, the use of microsampling with capillary blood samples saves time and money during the studies as well as decreasing pain and anxiety in children and their parents.
-In the world of pediatric PK studies, less is better.
+As with animal studies that are part of preclinical research, the use of microsampling with capillary blood samples saves time and money during pediatric PK studies as well as decreasing pain and anxiety in children.
+In the world of pediatric PK studies, microsampling provides a "less is more" solution.

 Share this